 The World in Ruins

-In July 1944, while Allied armies fought their way through Normandy, 730 delegates from 44 nations gathered at the Mount Washington Hotel in Bretton Woods, New Hampshire, to design the economic architecture of the post-war world.
-The delegates understood that the task was urgent and the stakes immense.
-The interwar period had demonstrated, with devastating clarity, the consequences of monetary chaos: competitive currency devaluations, trade wars, the collapse of the gold standard, and the Great Depression had contributed directly to the rise of fascism and the outbreak of the deadliest conflict in human history.
-The men at Bretton Woods were determined to build a system that would prevent such catastrophe from recurring.
+In July 1944, while Allied armies fought their way through the hedgerows of Normandy, 730 delegates from 44 nations checked into the Mount Washington Hotel in Bretton Woods, New Hampshire.
+Their mission was not military but economic: to design the monetary architecture of the post-war world.
+Everyone present understood what was at stake.
+Competitive currency devaluations, trade wars, the collapse of the gold standard, and the Great Depression had fed directly into the rise of fascism and the deadliest conflict in human history.
+No one wanted to build that world again.

 Keynes vs. White

-White's plan was more modest and, crucially, more aligned with American interests.
-He proposed a stabilization fund to which member nations would contribute gold and currency, and which would lend to countries facing temporary balance-of-payments difficulties.
-Exchange rates would be fixed but adjustable, pegged to the US dollar, which in turn would be convertible to gold at a fixed rate.
-The system would be anchored not by a supranational currency but by the dollar β and thus by American economic power.
+White's plan was narrower, harder-edged, and aligned with American interests.
+Member nations would contribute gold and currency to a stabilization fund that could lend to countries facing temporary balance-of-payments difficulties.
+Exchange rates would be fixed but adjustable, pegged to the US dollar, which would itself be convertible to gold at $35 per troy ounce.
+The anchor of the system would not be a supranational currency but the dollar β and through the dollar, American economic power.

-White's plan prevailed.
-The United States in 1944 produced roughly half of the world's industrial output, held two-thirds of the world's monetary gold reserves, and was the only major economy that had emerged from the war with its productive capacity intact.
-Keynes, representing a Britain that was deeply indebted to the United States and dependent on American aid, was not in a position to impose his vision.
-The British economist famously described the negotiations as a process in which the Americans offered suggestions and the British were allowed to agree.
+White's plan prevailed, and the reason was simple arithmetic.
+In 1944, the United States produced roughly half the world's industrial output, held two-thirds of the world's monetary gold reserves, and was the only major economy to emerge from the war with its factories intact.
+Keynes, representing a nation that owed billions to Washington, was in no position to impose his vision.
+He described the negotiations with characteristic wit: the Americans offered suggestions, and the British were permitted to agree.

-The Bretton Woods agreement established three pillars.
-First, a system of fixed exchange rates in which each member country declared a par value for its currency in terms of gold or the US dollar and committed to maintaining market rates within 1% of this parity.
-The dollar itself was fixed at $35 per troy ounce of gold, and the United States committed to converting foreign official dollar holdings into gold at this price on demand.
+Bretton Woods rested on three institutional pillars.
+First came a system of fixed exchange rates: each member country declared a par value for its currency in terms of gold or the US dollar and committed to holding market rates within 1 percent of parity.
+Washington, in turn, pledged to convert foreign official dollar holdings into gold at $35 per ounce on demand.

-Second, the International Monetary Fund (IMF), designed to oversee the system and provide short-term financing to countries experiencing balance-of-payments difficulties.
-Each member contributed a quota of gold and domestic currency to the Fund and could borrow against this quota.
-The IMF was intended to provide a buffer that would allow countries to adjust their economies gradually rather than being forced into sudden, deflationary corrections.
+Second, the International Monetary Fund would oversee the system and provide short-term financing to countries experiencing balance-of-payments trouble.
+Each member contributed a quota of gold and domestic currency, against which it could borrow.
+The IMF was designed to give countries breathing room β time to adjust gradually rather than being forced into the sudden, deflationary corrections that had proved so catastrophic in the interwar years.

-Third, the International Bank for Reconstruction and Development (IBRD), later known as the World Bank, which would provide long-term lending for post-war reconstruction and, eventually, economic development in poorer nations.
+Third, the International Bank for Reconstruction and Development β later known as the World Bank β would provide long-term lending for post-war rebuilding and, eventually, economic development in poorer nations.

 | Institution | Purpose | Initial Capital |